Adventure of the Dancing Men Analysis

 The Adventure of the Dancing Men follows the common plot structure for Sherlock tales:

-- Pre-Introduction: Watson and Sherlock discuss Sherlock's conclusion that Watson doesn't plan on investing his money using Sherlock's series of inferences.
+- Pre-Introduction: Sherlock impresses Watson with his "series of inferences" that conclude Watson doesn't plan on investing his money.

 - Introduction: Mr. Hilton Cubitt narrates his tale of the effect the dancing men is having on his beloved and trusted wife.